 - Thicken the sauce.
 Whisk in the chicken stock first, and then the whole milk.
 Increase the temperature a tiny bit and let the milk heat up.
 Whisk constantly for a couple of minutes, until the sauce has thickened.

 - Add meat and veggies.
-Lower the heat to medium low, add the diced roasted red peppers, shredded turkey, frozen peas, salt, and white pepper to taste.
+Lower the heat to medium low, add the diced roasted red peppers, shredded meat, frozen peas, salt, and white pepper to taste.
 Stir and cook until heated through, roughly 5 minutes.

 - Enjoy!
 Serve warm over cooked brown rice or the carb of your choice with chopped parsley as a garnish.